 How to Make Amaretto

-If you’ve ever been out on the town with me (when I’m not drinking wine) you know I like Amaretto.
+If you’ve ever been out on the town with me (when I’m not drinking whiskey or wine) you know I like Amaretto.
 Typically it’s a double on the rocks.
 My brand of choice is DiSaronno.
 I like the taste and how I can feverishly spin the bottle top around before serving.
 Don’t judge.
 What I don’t like, the price.
 It’s spendy.
 Around $25 bucks for the “regular” sized bottle.
 I can’t tell you how many bottles I have purchased.
 Too many.
 No more.
 Why?
 I found out I can make a pretty dang near copy cat version at home for a fraction of the price.
 Yes homemade Amaretto baby.
 Go ahead and grab a glass you’re going to want some of this.

 After consulting with the experts, aka google I surmised that the recipe is a combination of sugars, extracts and vodka.
 That’s it.
 You probably have everything you need to make this in your pantry.
 Want to know what else?
 You can drink it immediately when you’re done.
 Unlike my beloved LIMONCELLO that you have to patiently wait weeks for it to be done, this one is immediate gratification.
 Can this get any better?
 I think not.